tolitius/entail/README.md

 # entail

-entails looks logs that are produced by a [nomad job](https://developer.hashicorp.com/nomad/docs/concepts/architecture#job) from _all_ its allocations<br/>
+entail looks at logs that are produced by a [nomad job](https://developer.hashicorp.com/nomad/docs/concepts/architecture#job) from _all_ its allocations<br/>
 and allows two basic ops with these logs:

 * tail'em all in one place